Cupping Therapy: A Closer Look

 The author also highlighted that cupping therapy must be applied with precaution for treating patients with anticoagulant drugs or who have an empty stomach.
-Also, it must not be applied over the eyes, sunburn or burns, open wounds,s or in recent trauma.
-Cupping therapy must also not be applied in the lower or upper abdomen to pregnant.
+Also, it is not applicable to the eyes, sunburn or burns, open wounds, or in recent trauma.
+Cupping therapy is not ideal for application to the lower or upper abdomen of a pregnant.

 It is always essential to consult a professional therapist to know if your condition is right for cupping therapy.

 A quick tip, before going to your therapy session make sure that you eat something since blood will move around the body and if you get low blood sugar, it can make you feel a bit dizzy.

 There are some care tips that you should execute after getting cupping therapy.
 You should drink a lot of water as it helps you flush out all the toxins from your blood that comes out from the tissues through cupping.
 Try to stay warm and cover the area where you received cupping and rest for a while.

 Cupping therapy will release muscle tension and provide you with a sense of flexibility and strength.
 If you also want to get all the benefits of cupping therapy, you can keep your mind in peace and look for a professional cupping therapist.